tleyden/open-ocr/README.md

 below I have used a few variations that work for variable names.

 ```

+To see other parameters that you can pass in the request, see the [REST API docs](http://htmlpreview.github.io/?https://raw.githubusercontent.com/tleyden/open-ocr/master/docs/openocr.html)

 # Launching OpenOCR on a Docker PAAS